Ed Farmer CEO & PRESIDENT

 Chris Sprague Director of Client Services

-Since joining Millennium in 2010, Chris has secured over $10 million in grant funding for municipal, school district and non-profit clients.
-Through the preparation of successful proposals to federal, state, county, local and private foundation funding sources, Chris has supported a wide range of critical projects in the communities we serve, including transportation, open space, education, sustainability, security, law enforcement, health and financial education projects.
+Since joining Millennium in 2010, Chris has secured over $30 million in grant funding for municipal and non-profit clients, helping to support a wide range of critical projects in the communities we serve, including transportation, open space, education, sustainability, security, law enforcement, health, and literacy projects.
+As Director of Client Services, Chris is part of the leadership team overseeing Millennium staff in the delivery of services to clients.
 Additionally, Chris works with non-profit clients in support of their organizational development strategies, including the preparation of community assessments, strategic plans, press releases and program development.
 Chris holds Bachelor’s and Master’s Degrees from Seton Hall University.

 Peter Blanos Director of Client Services